 Figure 2 shows two other features of note.
-Firstly, the diagonal band of panels with pronounced Eurasian eooling Cooling sits within a broader band exhibiting significant Arctic warming amplification of warming in the Arctic.
-Any period with significant Eurasian eooling Cooling also has significant Arctic warmingamplification, giving the classic WACE pattern.
-But Arctic warming is also apparent just before and after the occurrence of Eurasian cooling.
-For example, The Eurasian Cooling and Arctic amplification peak at the same time (1998 for 15-year trends, strong Arctic warming starts to appear in 1991 and increases in area and magnitude towards the mid-90s, when significant cooling begins to appear over Central Eurasia.
-This pattern of warming and cooling peaks in 1998, after which both the Eurasian cooling and the Arctic warming left column), with the strong Arctic signal appearing slightly earlier and lasting slightly later than the Eurasian signal.
-After the 1998-2012 peak, both trends decrease in magnitude and area until the Eurasian cooling disappears completely in 2001, and the Arctic warming trends disappear in the period starting in 2005.
-Eurasian Cooling becomes non-significant in 2001-2015 (fourth panel from the bottom) and disappears completely by 2005-2019 (bottom panel) along with the Arctic amplification.
-Note that Arctic warming itself is ongoing, but that it is no longer amplified warming compared to the hemispheric mean (Supplemental Figure \$2).
-This is suggestive of a link between the Arctic warming and Eurasian cooling Cooling, however, this analysis cannot tell us whether the link is causal or the result of internal variability in the climate system.
+Firstly, the diagonal band of panels with pronounced Eurasian Cooling sits within a broader band exhibiting significant amplification of warming in the Arctic.
+Any period with significant Eurasian Cooling also has significant Arctic amplification, giving the classic WACE pattern.
+The Eurasian Cooling and Arctic amplification peak at the same time (1998 for 15-year trends, left column), with the strong Arctic signal appearing slightly earlier and lasting slightly later than the Eurasian signal.
+After the 1998-2012 peak, both trends decrease in magnitude and area until Eurasian Cooling becomes non-significant in 2001-2015 (fourth panel from the bottom) and disappears completely by 2005-2019 (bottom panel) along with the Arctic amplification.
+Note that Arctic warming itself is ongoing, but that it is no longer amplified warming compared to the hemispheric mean (Supplemental Figure S2).
+This is suggestive of a link between Arctic warming and Eurasian Cooling, however, this analysis cannot tell us whether the link is causal or the result of internal variability in the climate system.

-Secondly, Figure 2 shows other smaller regions of weak cooling not associated with Eurasian ecolingCooling.
+Secondly, Figure 2 shows other smaller regions of weak cooling not associated with Eurasian Cooling.
 Even in a warming world, there could be periods of cooling over small regions somewhere on the planet.
-Such cooling is visible in Figure 2 and elsewhere in the Northern Hemisphere (not shown), for example, over Scandinavia for periods of length 15 to 17 years, starting in 1988to/1989, or in the Russian Arctic for periods of length 15 to 19 years, starting in 1983/1984 to 1980/1981, respectively.
-These isolated cooling signals are smaller in area, weaker in magnitude, and shorter lived than the Eurasian coolingCooling, with no associated region of concurrent intense warming, all of which suggest that they are most likely generated by internal variability.
+Such cooling is visible in Figure 2 and elsewhere in the Northern Hemisphere (not shown), for example, over Scandinavia for periods of length 15 to 17 years, starting in 1988/1989, or in the Russian Arctic for periods of length 15 to 19 years, starting in 1983/1984 to 1980/1981, respectively.
+These isolated cooling signals are smaller in area, weaker in magnitude, and shorter lived than the Eurasian Cooling, with no associated region of concurrent intense warming, all of which suggest that they are most likely generated by internal variability.

 When examining trends over periods as short as fifteen years, outlying individual events can heavily bias the trend calculation.
-In the case of Eurasian coolingCooling, it has been suggested that a few individual extreme cold winters may have given rise to an apparent cooling trend over the period 1998-2012 (Cohen et al., 2020).
+In the case of Eurasian Cooling, it has been suggested that a few individual extreme cold winters may have given rise to an apparent cooling trend over the period 1998-2012 (Cohen et al., 2020).
 Trends are often calculated through simple linear regression using the Ordinary Least Squares method, a parametric method that is very sensitive to outliers.
 Non-parametric methods (e.g. Theil-Sen) provide trend estimates which are more robust to the presence of outliers.
-A comparison of these two methods for calculating the trends in ERA5 wintertime 2-metre temperatures shows little difference between the resulting trends, indicating that the strong cooling signal is not caused by the presence of individual extreme winters (Supplemental Figure \$\frac{\$S\$}{1}\$\$S3).
+A comparison of these two methods for calculating the trends in ERA5 wintertime 2-metre temperatures shows little difference between the resulting trends, indicating that the strong cooling signal is not caused by the presence of individual extreme winters (Supplemental Figure S3).